Glasgow Necropolis

 The Glasgow Necropolis is a Victorian cemetery in Glasgow, Scotland.
-It is on a low but very prominent hill to the east of Glasgow Cathedral (St Mungo's Cathedral).
+It is on a low but very prominent hill to the east of Glasgow Cathedral (St Mungo's Cathedral) in an area bordered by the Townhead and Dennistoun districts to the north east of the modern city centre.
 Fifty thousand individuals have been buried here.
 Typical for the period, only a small percentage are named on monuments and not every grave has a stone.
 Approximately 3,500 monuments exist here.

 Background

-Following the creation of Père Lachaise Cemetery in Paris a wave of pressure began for cemeteries in Britain.
+Following the creation of Père Lachaise Cemetery in Paris, a wave of pressure began for cemeteries in Britain.
 This required a change in the law to allow burial for profit.
-Previously the parish church held responsibility for burying the dead but there was a growing need for an alternative.
+Previously, the parish church held responsibility for burying the dead but there was a growing need for an alternative.
 Glasgow was one of the first to join this campaign, having a growing population, with fewer and fewer attending church.
 Led by Lord Provost James Ewing of Strathleven, the planning of the cemetery was started by the Merchants' House of Glasgow in 1831, in anticipation of a change in the law.
 The Cemeteries Act was passed in 1832 and Glasgow Necropolis officially opened in April 1833.
 Just before this, in September 1832, a Jewish burial ground had been established in the north-west section of the land.
 This small area was declared "full" in 1851.